-During my time in Melbourne, Los Angeles, San Francisco and Washington DC, I observed that the law itself can also cause, or at least contribute to, homelessness in the following ways.
+During my time in Melbourne, Los Angeles, San Francisco and Washington DC, I have observed that the law itself can also cause, or at least contribute to, homelessness in the following ways.

-First, many homeless people are disproportionately and discriminatorily affected by laws that are enacted and enforced without regard to socio-economic status.
+First, many homeless people are disproportionately and discriminatorily affected by the enactment and enforcement of laws without regard to socio-economic status.
 Legislation that prohibits begging - a demeaning but harsh necessity for some people experiencing homelessness - is the starkest example of this.
 Other examples include social security provisions that impose onerous payment access requirements with which many homeless people are unable to comply, and voter registration laws requiring, in effect, that people have a fixed residential address to enrol to vote.
-The discriminatory impact of legislative enactment and law enforcement will persist until homeless people and their advocates are empowered to participate in the legislative process - to have a say in the formulation of laws and policies that affect them.
+This discrimination will persist until homeless people and their advocates are empowered to participate in the legislative process - to have a say in the formulation of laws and policies that affect them.